RedTroops/IOS-SDK/README.md

 ######1:1 —> Minimum 50x50 and Maximum 300x300
 ######6:1 —> Minimum 300x50 and Maximum 3750x625
 ######1:6 —> Minimum 50x300 and Maximum 625x3750

+*[Here](https://github.com/RedTroops/IOS-SDK/wiki/Adding-Native-ad-to-a-tableView) you can find the guide to add a native ad to a table view.

 Note 3: Hidding the adView will result in deleting it.
 Instead use the following method